ndrewtl/airspace-jekyll/_posts/2017-03-21-data-clustering.md

 euclidian_dist <- vegdist(spp_commat_trim, method="euclidean")
 ```

 Distance metrics are a very broad topic that deserves a tutorial on it's own and we only covered a tiny portion of it.
-You should definitely study this topic some more when clustering your own data.
-Just keep in mind the tips we mentioned above.
+You should definitely explore this topic more when clustering your own data.
 There is one more thing we need to know before we start clustering - linkage-methods.

 <a name="Linkage"></a>
-# Linkage Methods
+### Linkage Methods

 3.2.1 - Single-linkage method (single dendogram)
 3.2.2 - Single-linkage method (concensus dendogram)